plausible/docs/docs/self-hosting-configuration.md

 Once you've added these environment variables and restarted Plausible, you should see the relevant tweets the next day -- they are only fetched once every 24 hours.
 For more information on the Twitter integration, see [Twitter referrals](twitter.md).

 :::note
-Self-hosting our analytics is free as in beer.
+Self-hosting our analytics product is free as in beer.
 You only need to pay for your server and whatever cost there is associated with running a server.
-You never have to pay any fees to us, only to your cloud provider.
-If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) and support Plausible with a donation.
+You never have to pay any fees to us, only to your cloud server provider.
+If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.
 :::